-How This Dictionary Became Twitter’s Favorite Burn Book In The Age Of Trump
+This Dictionary Keeps Subtweeting Trump And Here's The Full Story

 “It was like hearing stereo for the first time,” said Sokolowski of the new tone.
 “It was like seeing a color film from black and white.
 It just felt like this wonderful amplification of what we do in exactly the right tone.”

 Politics continued to provide some of the dictionary’s most viral hits.
-The day before the election, Merriam-Webster scored 15,000 retweets when it updated its Twitter header image to the word ‘Götterdämmerung’: “a collapse (as of a society or regime) marked by catastrophic violence and disorder.”
+The day before the election, Merriam-Webster scored 15,000 retweets when it updated its Twitter header image to the word “Götterdämmerung”: “a collapse (as of a society or regime) marked by catastrophic violence and disorder.”

 Even after last month’s Conway tweets, the dictionary still wasn’t done dragging the White House.
 Amid reports Trump had kicked off his presidential campaign by speaking to a crowd of paid actors at Trump Tower, Merriam-Webster was subtweeting the new president by sharing the definition of “claque” (a group hired to applaud).